JetBrains/resharper-ultimate-whatsnew/README.md

 To skip irrelevant code and navigate between code samples that demonstrate improvements in a release, use *To-do Explorer* (ReSharper > Windows > To-do Explorer) and filter to show to-do items that correspond to a release you're interested in.

-For example, *101EAP1* is a to-do pattern that highlights changes introduced in ReSharper Ultimate 10.1 EAP 1.
-As soon as ReSharper Ultimate 10.1 hits final release, all patterns that represent its EAP builds will most probably be merged into one pattern: *101RTM*.
+For example, *101EAP1* is a to-do pattern that highlights changes introduced in ReSharper Ultimate 10.1 (2016.1) EAP 1.
+As soon as ReSharper Ultimate 10.1 (2016.1) hits final release, all patterns that represent its EAP builds are merged into one pattern: *20161RTM*.

 The custom to-do patterns representing particular releases are saved in a .dotsettings file that comes with this solution.